 Mountain Village Area: Reproducing the lumber and charcoal huts made solely from forest materials

 Next, the Mountain Village area faithfully recreates the lumber and fuelwood facilities, which utilized the abundant resources from the forest at the time.
 Even the railway that was used for transportation is also on full display.

 There's more than just sightseeing at the Historical Village of Hokkaido.
-You can learn a bit of Hokkaido history and experience the reclamation period's means of transportation, from horse-pulled rail carriage rides from spring to autumn, and horse sled riding in the winter.
+You can learn a bit of Hokkaido history and experience the reclamation period's means of transportation, from horse-pulled rail carriage rides from spring to autumn and horse sled riding in the winter.

 Guided tours by volunteers, as well as trying out traditional tools, are just some of the activities you can try out here to get a deeper understanding of the lives of the migrants living in that revolutionary period.

-A horse-drawn carriage train running on the main street from urban areas to fishing villages.
+A horse-drawn carriage train runs on the main street from urban areas to fishing villages.
 The buildings and scenery give a very different feel when seen with the gentle rocking of the carriage compared to when walking.

-Horse sleigh rides operate during the Sapporo Snow Festival from mid-December to March, with a one of a kind view of the snowy landscape of the village from the perspective atop a horse sled!
+Horse sleigh rides operate during the Sapporo Snow Festival from mid-December to March, with a one-of-a-kind view of the snowy landscape of the village from the perspective atop a horse sled!
 It's a fun thing to do in Hokkaido during your stay.